Klortho/Eutils-JSON/test/README.md

 This will download the JSON output directly from the Eutilities service, and make sure it is valid JSON.

 ### generate-json.pl

-COMING SOON.

-Combines generate-xslt and fetch-xml, and then runs each XML through the newly created XSLT to generate JSON.
+Combines fetch-xml and generate-xslt, and then runs each XML through the newly created XSLT to generate JSON.
 Then validates that JSON.

 ### qa-test.pl